wp-plugins/wp-auto-affiliate-links/readme.txt

 If you can't find the options to do this, try LibreOffice, as it is a bit easier to find them there.

 == Changelog ==

+= 4.6.4.4 =
+* Quick change to general settings: hide the custom link frequency input unless selector is set to custom

+= 4.6.4.3 =
+* For the situation when the plugin is used for internal linking, now it won't show a link if the target is the same with the post permalink

+= 4.6.4.2 =
+* Added the ability to export the settings

+= 4.6.4.1 =
+* Updated texts into the plugin to reflect the latest updates

+= 4.6.4 =
+* Added walmart activation into module configuration page
+* Reordered modules links in main menu
+* Changed plugin subpage slugs to prevent conflicts

+= 4.6.3 =
+* Created module to automatically add Walmart affiliate links

+= 4.6.2 =
+* Added activation/deactivation options for the latest modules added.
+* Added links on API management page to module configuration pages.

+= 4.6.1 =
+* Created module to automatically add BestBuy links ( trought bestbuy api, working with linkshare affiliates )

+= 4.6 =
+* Created module to automatically add Ebay affiliate links

+= 4.5 =
+* Created module to automatically add Commission Junction affiliate links

+= 4.4.3.2 =
+* Fixed shareasale link addition

+= 4.4.3.1 =
+* Added an info message on api management page

 = 4.4.3 =
 * Modules can be activated/deactivated from "Activate PRO Features" page